Marde's Blog

 Now it would take a great number of these small, and beautiful bulbs to give the kinds of quantities that are seen in the foreign spice markets like the one below:

-But having you own source for a small amount of your own saffron is a treat!
+But having you own source for a small amount of your own fresh saffron crocus is a treat!

 The saffron that flavors many dishes is from the strands or stamens of this crocus flower.
 It is a very expensive spice because of the hand labor in picking enough of these stamens to sell commercially, but at home, you can pick fresh stamens for your cooking.
 Cutting or picking the stamens while the bulb is in bloom, will not hurt the bulb.
 It looks best planted in masses and in rock gardens.